Geoff-Roodt/angular-setup/README.md

 + Modify the _app.component.html_ file to include a reference to our new _selector_ tag.
 Without it our component will not be compiled and displayed on the webpage.
 + Run `ng serve --open` again to see the changes. (:

+---

 + Create another component, called user-item: `ng generate component user-item`
 + Add a property called name with a type of string to the new Typescript class (`name: string;`) within the OnInit section
 + In the constructor, declare the user name- `this.name = 'Felipe';`
 + Modify this one's html to greet with `Welcome, {{name}}`.
 The _template tags_ allow us to leverage the name property from the bound user-item class.

+---

 + Create another component, called user-list: `ng generate component user-list`
 + Add an array of strings to the TS class- `name: string[];`
 + Then, construct the array of strings: `this.name = ['Ari','Carlos','Felipe','Nate'];`
 + Modify the HTML to loop over the array and print out the name: `<ul> <li *ngFor="let name of names"> Hello {{name}} </li> </ul>`
++ Modify the _App Component HTML_ to reference the user-list tag rather than user-item
-+ Launch the server and refresh the page!
++ Run the server and refresh the page!

+---